spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

-I can open the settings as a JSON file because I have set my workbench settings to open the JSON file rather than the UI, if you want to open the JSON file use the VSCode shortcut to open the command pallet with Ctrl+Shift+p then search for 'Preferences: Open Setting (JSON)', I have the following setting so I can use the JSON file over the UI:
+I can open the settings as a JSON file because I have set my workbench settings to open the JSON file rather than the UI, if you want to open the JSON file use the VS Code shortcut to open the command pallet with Ctrl+Shift+p then search for 'Preferences: Open Setting (JSON)', I have the following setting so I can use the JSON file over the UI: